data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/dropbox.md

       --dropbox-shared-folders can be omitted after the first use of a particular shared folder.

+   --dropbox-token
+      OAuth Access Token as a JSON blob.

    --dropbox-batch-timeout
       Max time to allow an idle upload batch before uploading.